agrestio/agrest/UPGRADE-NOTES.md

 previously render as `00:00:00`
 * If a property is modeled as the old `java.sql.Time`, we will no longer allow to parse times starting with "T".
 So `T00:00:00` will no longer work, while `00:00:00` will.
-This does not affect parsing of `java.time.LocalTime`, as it already diallowed the leading "T".
+This does not affect parsing of `java.time.LocalTime`, as it already disallowed the leading "T".

 ## Upgrading to 5.0.M15